 With spring here, the weather isn’t the only thing that’s in full bloom.
 With spring and summer being the prime seasons for flowers to blossom, gardeners will have their hands full tending to their gardens.
 As the sun is normally the hottest and most intense around these seasons, it’s important that gardeners not only pay attention to their gardens but what they’re applying onto their own bodies as well.
-As gardeners can spend a large majority of their time outside, it’s important to find a beauty routine that’s healthy for both you and the environment.
+As gardeners can spend a large majority of their time outside, it’s important to find a eco-friendly beauty routine that’s healthy for both you and the environment.

 Whether you’re in your twenties or your forties, skin care is important.
 Even with all the health benefits gardening offers, it’s important that each gardener takes the proper steps in protecting their skin from harmful rays.
 The first obvious step is making sure that you’re being diligent about applying the proper amount of sunscreen to your body.
 The Skin Cancer Foundation recommends that you apply your sunscreen 30 minutes before you head out into the sun, and reapply every couple of hours in order to adequately protect your skin.
 Even though it’s important that we take measures for ourselves, it’s also imperative that we do the same for our environment.
 In recent years, there has been studies showing that the main ingredient in sunscreen, oxybenzone, is leading to damaging effects for coral reefs.
 When looking for environmentally friendly skin protection, look for products with zinc oxide or titanium oxide as both ingredients are biodegradable.